Law & Order: Special Victims Unit season 22: Development

 Law & Order: Special Victims Unit was renewed through its twenty-second season on February 27, 2020.
 The season marks the return of former main cast member Meloni as Elliot Stabler since the season 12 finale.
 Meloni stars in the new Law & Order spin-off Law & Order: Organized Crime.
 He was expected to appear in the season premiere of the twenty-second season, but, due to the COVID-19 pandemic in the United States, the premiere of the spin-off was pushed back to 2021, delaying his appearance to the mid-season.

-In the wake of the rise in awareness of police brutality towards people of color and racial unrest in America, show runner/executive producer Warren Leight said that he has been making changes in the SVU writers' room, stating that "change will start taking place on TV shows individually.
+In the wake of the rise in awareness of police brutality towards people of color and racial unrest in America following the murder of George Floyd, show runner/executive producer Warren Leight said that he has been making changes in the SVU writers' room, stating that "change will start taking place on TV shows individually.
 There will be lip service paid".
 In addition to bringing on new voices, including people of color and those who have extensive history covering and writing about crime in New York, Leight said that "[They've] tried really hard in the last year to show how class and race affect the outcomes of justice in society, but I'm beginning to suspect "really hard" wasn't enough.
 This has to be a moment where people make themselves uncomfortable, where people in power have to make themselves uncomfortable".

 On October 6, 2020, it was announced Barnes would be promoted to main cast as Deputy Chief Christian Garland; he had a recurring role on the previous season.